beeva-joseluisalcazar/beeva-best-practices-ci/devops/continuous_integration/README.md

 It aims to avoid integration problems and deliver the software often, but with the security it will work, so it's based in "maximum automation".

+Basicaly, Continuous Integration also refered to as "build automation":
+- Continuously integrates newly checked-in code into a build.
+- Optionally runs unit tests and rejects the build if they fail.
+- Also optionally can deploy builds to other servers.

 ![alt text](https://github.com/beeva/beeva-best-practices/blob/master/static/horizontal-beeva-logo.png "BEEVA")